 If you don’t have any luck with the National Customer Service Center, you can contact the U.S. Department of Homeland Security Ombudsman office.
 Additionally, you can schedule an Infopass appointment at a local USCIS office where you can discuss the non-delivery of your green card with an immigration service officer.

-Two other options available to immigrants who haven’t found a solution to the non-delivery of the green card are to use the USCIS electronic immigration system to track the status of your case.
+Two other options available to immigrants who haven’t found a solution to the non-delivery of the green card are to use USCIS electronic immigration system to track the status of your case.
 You can also submit an e-request online, which allows you to inquire about green card non-deliveries.

 Your immigration attorney can help you find the right solution for resolving this issue as quickly as possible.